caseyscarborough/github-activity/README.md

 <script type="text/javascript" src="github-activity-0.1.3.min.js"></script>
 ```

-The files can be downloaded from the [dist](https://github.com/caseyscarborough/github-activity/tree/master/dist) directory.
+The files can be downloaded from the [releases page](https://github.com/caseyscarborough/github-activity/releases).

 If you'd like to build the files yourself: